The Hub

 8-If I drop a class will I receive a refund?

 Students are entitled to a refund only if there is a decrease in the number of units in which they are enrolled.
-Refunds are prorated after the start of the semester up until week 3.
+Refunds are prorated after the start of the semester up until Friday of week 3.
 After week 3 students are not eligible for refunds due to partial schedule changes.
 More information on refunds can be found on the Student Refund webpage.

 9-I have decided to withdraw or defer my admission to a future semester.
 What do I do?